Yatin-aggarwal/Anime-face-generator/Read.md

-In this project we have use DCGan and anime faces Dataset to generate images of anime Character from random noises.
-We have used kaggle Datset For image genration.
+In this project I have use DCGan and anime faces Dataset to generate images of anime Character from random noises.
+I have used kaggle Datset For image genration.
 Url:https://www.kaggle.com/datasets/splcher/animefacedataset